nmmmnu/HM4/README.md

 ---
 ### Memtable

-Memtable is stored in memory in SkipList.
+Memtable is stored in memory in SkipList or AVLList.

 ---
+### Memtable with AVLList

+AVLList is based on non-recursive AVL Tree with storing just the balance and parent pointer.
+It is extremely fast O(Log N) structure, because it is perfectly balanced.

+AVL Tree can be slow when data is deleted, but in our case we have kind of free lunch, because instead of deleting the data, we insert tombstones.

+Minor problem of AVLList is it requires about 5% more memory compared to SkipList.

+It is faster than SkipList.
+Performance tests with db_builder_concurrent show AVLList can be up to 33% faster than SkipList.

+---
-### Memtable with Skiplist
+### Memtable with SkipList

 SkipList is very fast O(Log N) structure, with performance very similar to binary tree.